Find a home

 - Ask your local office for a transfer or mutual exchange form

-Tenants whose home becomes too large for them will be given priority for smaller accommodation.
+Tenants whose home becomes too large for them may be given priority for smaller accommodation.

-If the number of people in your household changes, please let us know – Housing Benefit may be affected if you are in receipt of benefits.
+If the number of people in your household changes, please let us know.
+Your level of entitlement may be affected if you are in receipt of benefits.

 You can end your tenancy by giving us 28 days notice in writing.